 Download the test form below or create your own to ensure that none of the issues you find will slip through the cracks.
 To make your own, create a table with four columns.
 Use the first column to enter the identifying screen or slide; the second to note the the issue and how it occurs; the third to check off when you’ve made the revision (doesn’t that feel good?); and the last to check off that you tested it and it really was fixed.
 Click the image below to download this form.

 3. Publish with Identifiers

-Now you’re ready to start testing.
+Now you’re ready to start your quality assurance testing.
 Make it easy on yourself by publishing with unique screen identifiers , as shown on the right.
 For example, if your finished product will not have a list of screens in a side menu, create a menu just for testing purposes so that you can quickly identify the screen that has a problem.
-Or put in a temporary identifier at the top or bottom of each slide.
+Or insert a temporary identifier at the top or bottom of each slide.
 You may find that using an ordered list of number identifiers for each screen is the easiest and quickest approach.

-Now you’re ready to run your test plan.
+Now you’re ready to run your quality assurance test plan.
 Do this at a time of day when you can be very attentive to details.
-If your brain feels foggy, do what it takes to get more alert (caffeine, exercise, fresh air, etc.).
-Keep working through every step of the plan and write down all the issues you find, from a typo to a programming error.
+You need to be alert for this task.
+Keep working through every step of the plan and enter all the issues you find in the log, from a typo to a programming error.
 Don’t skip any of the paths.
 If an issue stops the program from working, you’ll need to fix that before continuing.
 Some typical things to look for include: